kubernetes-hy/kubernetes-hy.github.io/data/part-3/2-deployment-pipeline.md

 <exercise name='Exercise 3.04: Project v1.4.1'>

-  Improve the deployment so that each branch creates their own environment.
+  Improve the deployment so that each branch creates its own environment.

 </exercise>

 <exercise name='Exercise 3.05: Project v1.4.2'>

-  Finally create a new workflow so that deleting a branch deletes the environment.
+  Finally, create a new workflow so that deleting a branch deletes the environment.

 </exercise>